 Diet: Its diet comprises of small mammals, birds, lizards and even other snakes.
 Sometimes it prefers large insects.

-Dangerousness: It is completely harmless.
+Dangerousness: It is completely harmless but it is considered to be aggressive when threatened.
 If found in danger, it lifts its body in order to bite.
 Its bite is not poisonous but it may last for a longer time due to the curviness of its teeth.
 The black whip snake is very useful, especially for agriculture as it feeds on rodents.
-It is worth mentioning that in the olden days, farmers would buy these snakes and place them on their land in order to control the amount of rodents and other poisonous fish.
+It is worth mentioningthat in the olden days, farmers would buy these snakes and place them on their land in order to control the number of rodents and other poisonous snakes.
+Lastly, it is also worth mentionting that this snake can climb trees to hunt young birds and steal eggs.

 Black whip snake - Dolichophis Jugularis photos: